bernhardschaefer/dbpedia-graph/README.md

 ### Configuration
 - Configuration for creating a graph and for disambiguation is done using a properties file
 - The path to the actual properties file needs to be configured in [redirect.properties](https://github.com/bernhardschaefer/dbpedia-graph/blob/master/src/main/resources/redirect.properties)
-- A sample properties file is given by [graphdb.properties](https://github.com/bernhardschaefer/dbpedia-graph/blob/master/src/main/resources/graphdb.properties)
+- A sample properties file, which explains each property, is given by [graphdb.properties](https://github.com/bernhardschaefer/dbpedia-graph/blob/master/src/main/resources/graphdb.properties).
-- The property file is reread at each request if it was changed
+- The property file is reread at each request if it was changed.

 ### Create a DBpedia graph from DBpedia datasets
 1. Configure ```graph.*```, ```blueprints.*```, and ```loading.*``` related properties in the configuration file
-  - Each property is explained in the sample config file [graphdb.properties](https://github.com/bernhardschaefer/dbpedia-graph/blob/master/src/main/resources/graphdb.properties)
 2. [Build](#build) a single jar with dependencies.
 3. Run DBpediaGraphLoader class.
 As arguments multiple DBpedia datasets or directories containing DBpedia datasets are allowed.